Home » Car Insurance » Import Car Insurance

 Import car insurance – A quick guide

-The thing that will deflate the ego a little though is the cost.
+The thing that will deflate the ego a little, though, is the cost.
 Because due to its unique character, an imported car can prove to be extremely expensive and difficult to insure in a lot of cases.
-In fact, if your import car is a ‘grey import’ (as opposed to a ‘parallel import’) you could be struggling to find insurance for it in the first place, certainly where a mainstream lender is concerned.
+In fact, if your imported car is a ‘grey import’ (as opposed to a ‘parallel import’), you could be struggling to find insurance for it in the first place, certainly where a mainstream lender is concerned.

 Why imported cars are more expensive to insure?